Ghostcomputer453145/proj-3-Ghostcomputer453145/README.md

 - Making sure the background image is visible
 - Managing state for current streak, longest streak, and mastered cards required careful updates to avoid off-by-one errors.
 - Getting the size just as I wanted it to be.
+- Getting the background image size to fit the screen.
+- Picking which images to use.

 ## License